-Cordova Hills proposes a total of 8,000 residential units in six villages at full buildout.
+Cordova Hills is located in located in the southeastern portion of Sacramento County on approximately 2,669 acres, adjacent to the City of Rancho Cordova and proposes a total of 8,000 residential units in six villages at full buildout.
 For the purposes of the Housing Element, only the Town Center is being counted towards the inventory, as the applicant has indicated this will be the first phase of development and is moving towards providing infrastructure to this portion of the Master Plan.
-Overall, the Affordable Housing Plan for Cordova Hills indicates that 15 percent of the total units in the development or approximately 1,044 affordable units will be provided on six sites spread throughout the planned villages.
+Overall, the Affordable Housing Plan for Cordova Hills indicates that 15 percent of the total units in the development or approximately 1,044 affordable units will be provided on six sites spread throughout the planned villages and identifies HDR in the Town Center for affordable housing.
 The Town Center will provide 1,750 residential units at all income levels, with 150 units identified as affordable on Parcel HDR 2; 550 moderate units and 1,050 above moderate units.
 HDR 2 is identified as an 8-9 acre affordable site in the in the Cordova Hills Affordable Housing Plan.
 It is assumed only the Town Center will develop during the Housing Element cycle and only 150 of the potential 1,044 affordable housing units are included in the inventory.